2004 United States presidential election in Colorado

 The 2004 United States presidential election in Colorado took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose nine representatives, or electors to the Electoral College, who voted for president and vice president.

 Colorado was won by incumbent President George W. Bush by a 4.67% margin of victory.
 Prior to the election, ten of twelve news organizations considered this a state Bush would win, or otherwise considered as a red state, although both campaigns targeted it as the Democratic candidate, John Kerry, was born in Colorado.
 On election day, Bush did carry Colorado, but by only about half the 8.4% margin he won over Al Gore in 2000.
-Additionally, Colorado voters decided not to pass a referendum that would have split their electoral vote for this and future presidential elections.

-This is the last time that Pueblo County voted for the losing candidate, and as of the 2024 presidential election, this is the last time the Republican nominee carried Colorado in a presidential election, as well as Arapahoe County, Jefferson County, Larimer County, and Ouray County.
+As of the 2024, this is the last time that Pueblo County voted for the losing candidate and that the Republican nominee carried Colorado in a presidential election, as well as Arapahoe, Jefferson, Larimer, and Ouray counties.
 This is also the only presidential election that Broomfield County, created in 2001, has voted Republican.
 It was also the first time any candidate received a million votes in the state.
 It was also the last time Colorado voted to the right of the nation as a whole in a presidential election.
 Bush became the first Republican to win the White House without carrying Clear Creek, Eagle, Gunnison, or Routt Counties since William Howard Taft in 1908, as well as the first to do so without carrying La Plata County since Calvin Coolidge in 1924, and the first to do so without carrying San Juan County since Herbert Hoover in 1928.
 It also marked the only time since 1972 that the Democratic nominee lost their birth state.

 Colorado was 1 of 9 states to back George W. Bush twice that only backed George H. W. Bush once, and 1 of 2 states to back George W. Bush twice but have not been won by a Republican since, the other being Virginia.